alex0sunny/probation/README.md

 http://localhost:8080/enqueue

-Тестовое задание на Python-разработчика
+Python developer test task
 ==============

-Нужно создать github репозиторий и в нем разместить приложение aiohttp.
-Python 3.6. в корне проекта run.py. Сервер должен считать арифметическую прогресию в очереди. При запуске стартует веб-сервер, у сервера есть два endpointa:
+Create github repository with aiohttp application on Python 3.6. run.py should be at the root.
+The backend should calculate the arithmetic sequence (sum of members).
+Simultaneously with the launch of the application, a web server should be launched with two endpoints:
-1. Поставить задачу в очередь. Параметры:
+1. Enqueue task.
+Parameters:
-- count - количество элементов целочисленное (int)
+- count - number of elements (int)
-- delta - дельта между элементами последовательности (float)
+- delta - arithmetic progression common difference (float)
-- start - Стартовое значение
+- start - initial term
-- interval - интервал в секундах между итерациями (float)
+- interval - interval between iterations in seconds (float)

-2. Получить отсортированный список задач и статусы выполнения этих задач. Поля результата для каждой задачи:
+2. Get the sorted list of tasks and their statuses.
+Result fields for every task:
-- Номер в очереди
+- Number in queue
-- Статус: В процессе/В очереди
+- Status: in process/in queue
 - count
 - delta
 - start
 - interval
-- Текущее значение рассчета
+- currently calculated value
-- Дата старта задачи
+- calculation start date

 --------

-### Требования:
+### Requirements:
-- Отработанные задачи стирать
+- Remove completed tasks
-- В качестве хранения данных использовать память
+- Store data in memory
-- Сервер запускается одним процессом
+- Application starts as a single process
-- Вычисление текущего значения должно высчитываться по интервалу, а не по формуле разницы времени и количеству итераций.
+- Current value calculation should depend exclusively on interval and on common difference and should not take into account number of iterations nor time elapsed from the start of the task.
-- Очередь стартует, как только в нее попадает задача
+- Task is enquued and, if possible, processed immediately.
-- 1 "воркер" выполняет только одну задачу
+- One worker executes only one task
-- Должна быть установка, сколько паралелльно запущено "воркеров"
+- It should be possible to set the maximum number of parallel execution workers